IELTS Vocabulary B (Part 1)

 baffle v.
 To foil or frustrate.

 bailiff n.
-An officer of court having custody of prisoners under arraignment.
+An officer of the court having custody of prisoners under arraignment.

 baize n.
-A single-colored napped woolen fabric used for table-covers, curtains, etc.
+A single-colored napped woollen fabric used for table-covers, curtains, etc.

 bale n.
 A large package prepared for transportation or storage.

 ballad n.
 Any popular narrative poem, often with an epic subject and usually in lyric form.

 balsam n.
 A medical preparation, aromatic and oily, used for healing.

 banal adj.
 Commonplace.